light0x00/lightning-tmpl/README.md

 **Script**

 Between `<%` and `%>` , you can write any JavaScript Code.
-What's more, it offers a built-in function `print` to output the JS object to the final rendering result.
+What's more, it offers a built-in function `print` to output the value of a JS object to the final rendering result.

 ```ts
 let tmpl =`<ul>